freenode/web-7.0/content/news/2016-12-31-2016-is-finally-dead.md

 for your project to exhibit or perhaps you could give a talk?
 Keep an eye out for our announcement!

-With that, we would like to thank you all for using freenode and wish you the very best for 2017!
+With that, we would like to thank you all for using trumpnode and wish you the very best for 2017!